-Guess samples' gender from the relative coverage of chromoxsome X. A table of the sample name (derived from the filename), guessed chromosomal gender (string "Female" or "Male"), and log2 ratio value of chromosome X is printed.
+Guess samples' gender from the relative coverage of chromosomes X and Y. A table of the sample name (derived from the filename), detected chromosomal sex (string "Female" or "Male"), and log2 ratio value of chromosomes X and Y is printed.